jetaggart/stream-android-bubble-chat/README.md

 </layout>
 ```

 We use a `ConstraintLayout` to hold our `ChannelListView` and `ProgressBar`s.
-Since the view is mostly taken care of by Stream, we just need to configure when our progress bars show and what our padding and margin is.
+Since the view is mostly taken care of by Stream, we just need to configure when our progress bars show and what our padding and margin are.

 Now we're ready to view a specific channel.